couchbaselabs/sdk-rfcs/rfc/0002-subdocapi.md

 Be aware that for lookup operations which fail partially in languages which can return both an error and a value, the error returned should be MULTI_ERROR.
 In languages where this is not possible, no high-level MULTI_ERROR error should be returned.

+Errors can be thrown for these reasons:

+* Path-based: Bad input provided to the command (for example, an invalid path for an operation)
+* Document-based: Bad document provided to command (for example, not json, or too deep)
+* Execution-based: The document and path are ok, but an execution error resulted when trying to apply a given operation to a given document (e.g. path does not exist).

+Some error codes straddle the line between execution and path-based, most notably `PathMismatch`.

 ### Generic Errors
 * PathNotFound: Received when a path does not exist in the document.
 The exact meaning of path existence depends on the operation and inputs.